Business Analytics (M.S.)

 • Students will demonstrate knowledge of content areas of business analytics.

-• Students will demonstrate the ability to solve complex problems.
+• Students will demonstrate the ability to solve complex business problems.

 • Students will demonstrate effective oral communication behaviors.